-For example, someone earning R200,000 per annum has a marginal tax rate of 26%.
-An approved fund death benefit greater than R2,475,000 would lead to a tax liability in excess of 26% of the gross benefit.
-In such circumstances, the rate of tax paid on the benefit exceeds the marginal tax rate saved on the premium, and unapproved cover would be more cost-effective.
+For example, someone earning R250,000 per annum has a marginal tax rate of 26%.
+An approved policy death benefit greater than R2,475,000 would lead to a tax liability on death that is in excess of 26% of the gross benefit.
+In such circumstances, the rate of tax paid on the benefit would exceed the marginal tax rate saved on the premium, and unapproved cover would be more cost-effective.

-It will be seen however that in this example the fund death benefit has to be in excess of 12.4 times salary before the unapproved approach becomes the preferred route.
-Testing the situation for a variety of taxpayers at different levels of income confirms the unnaturally high benefits that would have to be in place for this exception to apply - few if any funds have death benefit multiples high enough to bring it into play.
+It will be seen however that in this example the approved policy gross death benefit has to be in excess of 9.9 times salary before the unapproved policy becomes the preferred route.
+Testing the situation for a variety of taxpayers at different levels of income confirms the uncommonly high benefits that would have to be in place for this exception to apply - few if any employers provide death benefit multiples high enough to bring it into play.